yunglean4171/rotmg-account-checker/README.md

 * [Swing](https://discord.js.org/#/)
 * [Random User Agent](http://www.java2s.com/example/java/network/get-random-user-agent.html)

-## Good accounts detail will be saved to goodaccounts.txt file:
+## Good accounts details will be saved to goodaccounts.txt file:
 ![goodaccs](https://i.imgur.com/5frLiRv.png)

 It is my first project in java I chose this programming language because of its multiplatform since I play rotmg on macos.
 I will develop it eventually when I gain more knowledge